Computer chess and the 50‑move rule

 The simplest metric is called DTM: depth to mate, or distance to mate.
 The distance to mate may be expressed in moves, counting each White move and each Black move as half a move, or it may be expressed in ply, counting each White move and each Black move as one ply.
 So 7 moves is 14 ply.
 The earliest tablebases used the DTM metric.
 Popular tablebases today that use the DTM metric include the Nalimov and Gaviota tablebases.

 If you are not familiar with game theory, then it may not be clear to you what it means to say that a given position is, say, 7 moves from mate.
 Surely the distance to mate depends on how the players play?
 Yes indeed, but we mean 7 moves from mate if both players play the best moves.
 Then what do we mean by the best move?
 Well, we mean the move that optimises the distance to mate: minimises it if you are the attacker, maximises it if you are the defender.
 Is there not a circularity there?
 As I have expressed things so far, yes there is.
 But the circularity can be resolved.
 Chess is a two‐person zero‐sum game of perfect information.
-It is zero‐sum because when either player wins the other player loses.
+It is zero‐sum because either player wins if and only if the other player loses.
 Perfect information means that both players know the full state of the game at all times, unlike for example card games where you can’t see your opponent’s hand.
-In these circumstances game theory tells us that in a won position there is a well‐defined distance‐to‐mate, called the minimax distance.
+In these circumstances game theory tells us that in a won position there is a well‐defined distance to mate, called the minimax distance.
 The attacker can reach mate in at most that distance, whatever the defender does; and the defender can defer mate for at least that distance, whatever the attacker does.
-When we use the term distance‐to‐mate and do not qualify it, we mean the minimax distance.
+When we use the term distance to mate and do not qualify it, we mean the minimax distance.